Best Contraction Timer Apps in 2026

 ★ 4.8 (7M+ reviews) Free + Premium

-Flo is worth mentioning here precisely because it doesn't include a contraction timer.
-As the most popular pregnancy app with over 420 million downloads, many women assume Flo handles everything.
-It handles a lot — cycle tracking, week-by-week pregnancy updates, symptom logging, medically-reviewed content — but labor tools aren't part of the package.
+Flo is worth mentioning because it does not include a contraction timer.
+As one of the most popular pregnancy apps, with over 420 million downloads, many users assume it covers every pregnancy and labor need.
+Flo handles cycle tracking, week-by-week pregnancy updates, symptom logging, and medically reviewed content, but labor timing is not part of the package.

-This is a notable gap.
-If you're using Flo for pregnancy tracking, you'll need a separate contraction timer app when labor begins.
-Contraction Timer or Freya pair well with Flo since they focus specifically on the labor phase that Flo doesn't cover.
+If you use Flo for pregnancy tracking, you will need a separate contraction timer app when labor begins.
+Contraction Timer or Freya pair well with Flo because they focus on the labor phase that Flo does not cover.

 What's good